 I didn’t highlight that example to show that the company did something wrong or naive.
 I highlight it as a real-life example of the difficulties and complexities involved in such a global operation.
 They tried and they learned and they didn’t go belly-up as a result and I respect that—it indicates a healthy business trying to expand in creative ways.

 Again, to be perfectly clear; I’m not saying it can’t be done or shouldn’t be done.
 But it should be done in an informed manner.
 And there are many other options for getting more money closer to production that should also be considered on a case-by-case basis.
-But my point is that this is not the cause of roasters in developing countries taking profits from coffee farmers.
+But my point is that this is not the cause of roasters in developed countries taking profits from coffee farmers.

 Making this argument also causes (and/or reinforces) resentment and animosity between two groups who should be working as closely as possible; roasters and farmers.
 The notion that roasters make vastly more money than farmers lacks nuance and creates an inaccurate picture of what actually happens to get that pound of roasted coffee in the hands of a consumer.